What To Pack For Greece – Packing Lists For Every Season

 Voidomatis River, North Greece, in February

-Packing for a summer trip in Greece and the Greek islands
+What to pack for a summer trip in Greece and the Greek islands

 When it comes to packing for Greece in summer, things are fairly straightforward.
 Hat, sunglasses, swimsuit, a few lightweight clothes, walking shoes, beach bag, and you’re done!

 My best advice for packing is this phrase: pack light.
+Try to fit everything in a carry-on if you can.

 What to pack for July in Greece - Summerwear